Barrel Racer & Working Cow Horse Get the Gift of Better Breathing

 Equine Asthma can be a stealth disease.
 It’s caused by inflammation in the lungs and/or upper respiratory tract.
 By the time common first symptoms arise, like a mild occasional cough, the inflammation is already there.
 It’s the body’s response to irritation, often from the many inhalable particles floating in the horse’s breathing zone, even in the best-kept barns.

 Earlier symptoms include an otherwise fit horse falling of their game for no apparent reason.
-That was the case for Miss Aries, 9-year-old Quarter Horse barrel racer in training with Veronica Swales.
+That was the case for this 9-year-old paint horse barrel racer in training with Veronica Swales.

 “In the beginning of the run, she started really strong, then, as the run progressed, she got slower and you could tell she was not able to breathe as well.”
 Veronica had worked with the mare since she was a 2-year-old and campaigned her through her Derby Futurity without any respiratory challenges.
 “She’d never had anything like this and I don’t know what happened to cause it,” Veronica shares.

 Out of Breath, then A Bit Of Blood